natcap/invest.users-guide/source/urban_cooling_model.rst

 .. math:: CC_i = 0.6 \cdot shade + 0.2\cdot albedo + 0.2\cdot ETI
     :label: coolingcapacity_factors

 The default weighting (0.6; 0.2; 0.2) is based on empirical data and reflects the higher impact of shading compared to evapotranspiration.
 For example, Zardo et al. (2017) report that "in areas smaller than two hectares [evapotranspiration] was assigned a weight of 0.2 and shading of 0.8.
 In areas larger than two hectares the weights were changed to 0.6 and 0.4, for [evapotranspiration] and shading respectively".
 In the present model, we propose to disaggregate the effect of shade and albedo in Eq.
 2, and give albedo equal weight to ETI based on the results by Phelan et al. (2015) (see Table 2 in their study showing that vegetation and albedo have similar coefficients).

+Note: alternative weights can be manually entered by the user for testing the sensitivity of the model outputs to this parameter (or if local knowledge is available).

-Optionally, the model can consider another factor, intensity (:math:`intensity(b)` for a given building type :math:`b`), which captures the vertical dimension of built infrastructure.
+Optionally, the model can consider another factor, intensity (:math:`building.intensity` for a given landcover classifcation), which captures the vertical dimension of built infrastructure.
 Building intensity is an important predictor of night-time temperature since heat stored during the day is released by buildings during the night.
-To predict night-time temperatures, users need to provide the building intensity factor for each land use type in the Biophysical Table and the model will change equation :math:numref:`coolingcapacity_shade` to:
+To predict night-time temperatures, users need to provide the building intensity factor for each land use type in the Biophysical Table and the model will change equation :math:numref:`coolingcapacity_factors` to:

 .. math:: CC_i = 1 - building.intensity
     :label: coolingcapacity_intensity

-Note: alternative weights can be manually entered by the user for testing the sensitivity of the model outputs to this parameter (or if local knowledge is available).

 Urban heat mitigation index (effect of large green spaces)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To account for the cooling effect of large green spaces (>2 ha) on surrounding areas (see discussion in Zardo et al., 2017 and McDonald et al. 2016), the model calculates the urban heat mitigation (HM) index: HM is equal to CC if the pixel is unaffected by a large green spaces, and otherwise set to a distance-weighted average of the CC values from the large green space and the pixel of interest.

-To do so, the model first computes the amount of green areas within a search distance :math:`d_{cool}` around each pixel (GA), and the cooling capacity provided by each park (:math:`CC_{park_i}`):
+To do so, the model first computes the amount of green areas within a search distance :math:`d_{cool}` around each pixel (:math:`GA_i`), and the cooling capacity provided by each park (:math:`CC_{park_i}`):

 .. math:: {GA}_{i}=cell_{area}\cdot\sum_{j\in\ d_{cool}\ from\ i} g_{j}
     :label: [3a]